Azwraith42/learn-inventory/README.md

 can stock more than the normal inventory level for those items if necessary

-Override #3. never stock more than the normal level, even for multi-unit purchases we do not order if we have over 80% on hand we add 10% to the normal level if we ever run out of an item.
+Override #3. never stock more than the normal level, even for multi-unit purchases we do not order if we have over 80% on hand+on order we add 10% to the normal level if we ever run out of an item.